npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Tue, 25 Jun 2024 12:31:41 +0530
 ### [Why Karnataka is banning artificial food colours in kebabs](https://www.firstpost.com/health/why-karnataka-is-banning-artificial-food-colours-in-kebabs-13785821.html)

-Article found but Couldn't summarize
-A food test found unsafe levels of artificial colours, sunset yellow and carmoisine, being used in the preparation of kebabs across the state following which the Karnataka health officials issued a notification, warning of 'serious health risks to consumers.'
-Earlier, the government banned gobi manchurian and cotton candy after carcinogenic chemicals were found in them
+Following tests revealing unsafe levels of artificial colours sunset yellow and carmoisine in kebabs, the Karnataka government has banned their use in various food items, including kebabs, fish, and vegetarian dishes.
+The ban stems from health concerns associated with these dyes, which have been linked to allergic reactions, hyperactivity, and potentially carcinogenic effects.

+The health department acted on reports of poor kebab quality and public complaints, analyzing 39 samples of kebabs and finding eight contaminated with the banned colours.
+Penalties for violating this order include imprisonment and substantial fines.

 Tue, 25 Jun 2024 10:05:44 +0530
 ### [WikiLeaks’ Julian Assange to be freed: How did he avoid US prison time?](https://www.firstpost.com/explainers/wikileaks-julian-assange-freed-us-prison-plea-deal-13785822.html)

-Article found but Couldn't summarize
-WikiLeaks founder Julian Assange has agreed to plead guilty in a US court, which ends his long-running legal drama and allows him to finally return home to Australia as a free man.
-As part of the plea deal he struck with US authorities, he will be sentenced to 62 months, which is the time he has already served in UK prison
+WikiLeaks founder Julian Assange has accepted a plea deal in a US court, ending his long legal battle.
+He will plead guilty to a felony charge under the Espionage Act for conspiring to unlawfully disclose classified information.

+The sentence Assange receives will be 62 months, the time he has already served in UK prisons.
+He is expected to return to Australia after a court appearance in Saipan.

+The deal comes after years of US extradition efforts and Assange's confinement in various locations, including Belmarsh Prison.
+While Assange's supporters celebrate his freedom, some, including former US Vice President Mike Pence, criticize the plea deal as a miscarriage of justice.

 Tue, 25 Jun 2024 10:04:12 +0530
 ### [Rohit Sharma is a class player, Indian bowlers were too good: Mitchell Marsh after Australia's defeat](https://www.firstpost.com/firstcricket/sports-news/india-vs-australia-t20-world-cup-mitchell-marsh-rohit-sharma-indian-bowlers-13785820.html)

-Article found but Couldn't summarize
-Mitchell Marsh credited Rohit Sharma's explosive batting and Indian bowlers for Men in Blue reaching the T20 World Cup 2024 semi-finals after beating Australia.
+Australia captain Mitchell Marsh acknowledged India's superior performance in their 24-run victory, which secured India's semi-final berth in the T20 World Cup 2024.
+Rohit Sharma's explosive innings of 92 runs off 41 balls set the stage for India's impressive 205/5 total.
+Despite a promising start and a late-inning surge by Travis Head and Glen Maxwell, Australia ultimately fell short, restricted to 181/7.
+Marsh praised Sharma's prowess and conceded that India's bowlers proved too strong for Australia's chase.

 Tue, 25 Jun 2024 08:57:03 +0530
 ### [49 years of Emergency: India’s darkest hour, in graphics](https://www.firstpost.com/explainers/emergency-anniversary-india-darkest-hour-in-graphics-indira-gandhi-13785665.html)

-Article found but Couldn't summarize
-On 25 June 1975, India witnessed a historic moment when then Prime Minister Indira Gandhi declared Emergency in the country.
-In this 21-month period, widespread arrests took place, the press was heavily censored and civil liberties were severely curtailed.
-Here’s a timeline of events as we commemorate its 49th anniversary
+On June 25, 1975, Indira Gandhi declared a state of Emergency in India, marking a dark period in the country's history.
+Lasting for 21 months, the Emergency saw widespread arrests, heavy press censorship, and severe curtailment of civil liberties.
+Gandhi justified the move by citing a "deep and widespread conspiracy" against her government.
+The period remains a significant event in Indian political history, remembered for its erosion of democratic principles.

 Tue, 25 Jun 2024 06:00:53 +0530
 ### [FirstUp: PM to propose LS speaker name, Kejriwal bail plea in Delhi High Court… Big news today](https://www.firstpost.com/explainers/firstup-pm-to-propose-ls-speaker-name-kejriwal-bail-plea-hearing-emergency-anniversary-big-news-today-13785722.html)